rafaelricardo-rj/reactnd-project-myreads-starter/README.md

   + 2 - Button to redirect to a page where you can buy the book

 * Components Created:
-    + 1 - Bookshelf.js -> Bookshel represent a shelf with a specific status reading and implement an <code>&lt;ol&gt;</code> tag.
+    + 1 - Bookshelf.js -> Bookshelf represent a shelf with a specific status reading and implement an <code>&lt;ol&gt;</code> tag.
       * Parameters:
         + books         - Array with all books of same status reading.
 Eg: currentlyReading|wantToRead|read (Parameter   Required)
         + onChangeShelf - Function in App.js that make the change of a shelf to another (Parameter Required)
         + statusBook    - This parameter define o name of shelf.
 It is an object.
 Eg: {"name": "currentlyReading", "viewName": "Currently Reading"} (Parameter Required)
-    + 2 - WidgetBook.js -> WidgetBook represent a book with cover, title and options to move to other shelf. it implement as return an <li> tag.
+    + 2 - WidgetBook.js -> WidgetBook represent a book with cover, title and options to move to other shelf. it implement as return an <code>&lt;li&gt;</code> tag.
       * Parameters:
         + book          - It is an Object that represent a book with all details (Parameter Required)
         + onChangeShelf - Function in App.js that make the change of a shelf to another (Parameter Required)